kubearmor/KubeArmor/documentation/contribution/development_guide.md

      LSM - AppArmor (+ SELinux and KRSI)
      ```

-     First of all, KubeArmor is designed for Kubernetes, which means that Kubernetes should be ready in your environment.
+     KubeArmor is designed for Kubernetes, which means that Kubernetes should be ready in your environment.
 If Kubernetes is not prepared yet, please refer to [Kubernetes installation guide](k8s_installation_guide.md).
 KubeArmor also requires Docker or Containerd since it internally uses their APIs.
 If you have other container platforms \(e.g., Podman\), please make an issue in this repository.
 While we are going to adopt other container platforms in KubeArmor, we may be able to adjust the priorities of our planned tasks on demand.
 KubeArmor requires LSMs to operate properly; thus, please make sure that your environment supports LSMs \(at least, AppArmor\).

      Note that KubeArmor does not work on MiniKube because MiniKube does not support AppArmor.
-In addition, KubeArmor does not work with Docker Desktops on Windows and MacOS because such engines do not have a full Linux file system.
+In addition, KubeArmor does not work with Docker Desktops on Windows and MacOS because KubeArmor integrates with Linux-kernel native primitives such as LSMs (Linux Security Modules).

      * \(Optional\) MicroK8s Setup